gilesknap/pico-xmas2/README.md

 ### If you are not on Windows

-**Linux users** will need to add their user to the dialout group to get access to the USB serial port that the PICO uses to communicate with the host.
+**Linux Users** will need to add their user to the dialout group to get access to the USB serial port that the PICO uses to communicate with the host.
 This is done using the following command: